maverick-js/signals/README.md

   // ...

-  // Dispose of all observables inside `root`. dispose();
+  // Dispose of all signals inside `root`. dispose();
 });
 ```